Founder and MD

 Dominic was inspired to become a designer by the graceful proportions and fine detailing of his grandparents’ Georgian home.
 The projects he works on today are decidedly more contemporary, but he has retained that focus on detail and the importance of craft.

-Whether designing for Quo Vadis Restaurant in London or one of his recent hotel projects – including Radission Blu Sandton, Intourist Hotel Baku and Sheraton Park Lane – Dominic looks at every project in a global sense, from the broad picture to the smallest element.
+Whether designing for Quo Vadis Restaurant in London or one of his recent hotel projects – including Radission Blu Sandton, Hotel Schweizerhof and Sheraton Park Lane – Dominic looks at every project in a global sense, from the broad picture to the smallest element.
 A natural problem-solver, he believes that any design should be underpinned by the very best technical know-how.

 When it comes to style, Helen considers herself a bit of a chameleon.
 She enjoys adapting and responding to a wide range of design briefs, from the art deco-inspired Sheraton Park Lane to the modern interiors of the Radisson Blu Gautrain.